wanshingkit/PHP_JavaScript_jQuery_JSON_MySQL_FullStack/README.md

 •DeleteNote.php
-delete the note according to the id received vs. id in the database.
+1.delete the note according to the id received vs. id in the database.